PeriHub/PeriLab.jl/docs/src/man/models/contact.md

 ## Penalty Contact

 A bond-based contact formulation is computed.
 The contact stiffness $ c_{contact}$ is defined in YAML input file.
 Based on that utilzing the horizon $\delta$ the penalty stiffness shown in the table is computed.
 These parameter are comparable to the [bond-based formulation](@ref "Bond-based Peridynamics").
-The algorithm was taken from [Peridigm](https://github.com/peridigm/peridigm/blob/master/src/contact/Peridigm_ShortRangeForceContactModel.cpp)

 | Dimension | Penalty Stiffness |
 |---|---|